score-framework/js.ajax/README.rst

   part of the request.
 Note that you cannot set certain headers (you can find the `list of forbidden headers`_ on MDN).
 Also note, that it is also possible to perform `cross-domain AJAX requests`_, albeit with heavy restrictions.
+* ``crossDomain``: By default the `'X-Requested-With': 'XMLHttpRequest'` header will always be set.
+Setting this value to `true` will override that behaviour.

 .. _CROSS-domain AJAX requests: https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS
 .. _list of forbidden headers: https://developer.mozilla.org/en-US/docs/Glossary/Forbidden_header_name